-In support of the energy goals of the U.S. Department of Agriculture and the Secretary of the Navy, DLA Energy incorporated biofuels into the regular bulk procurement of the Inland East Gulf Coast purchase program.
-This was the first DLA Energy solicitation for operational quantities of biofuels and was a product of all of the successful testing and certification efforts on synthetic paraffinic kerosene and diesel made from either the Fischer-Tropsch or Hydroprocessed Esters and Fatty Acids processes.
+In support of the energy goals of the U.S. Department of Agriculture and the Secretary of the Navy, DLA Energy incorporated biofuels into the regular bulk procurement of the Inland East Gulf Coast and Rocky Mountain West purchase programs.
+This was the first DLA Energy solicitations for operational quantities of biofuels and was a product of all of the successful testing and certification efforts on synthetic paraffinic kerosene and diesel made from either the Fischer-Tropsch or Hydroprocessed Esters and Fatty Acids processes.
+A successful award made for F-76 containing 10 percent Hydroprocessed Ester and Fatty Acids alternative fuel component as a result of the Rocky Mountain West solicitation.